Charles Lotton Art Glass Value: Signature, Form, Color, Surface and Condition

 • Signature integrity: Base grinding removes value because it signals prior damage.
 Bright, unworn signatures reassure buyers that the foot was never reworked.

 Document all of the above in your appraisal packet, along with accurate weights and dimensions.
-A 9-inch Multi Flora urn with exceptional color saturation can bring a category-dependent range more than a similar height example with muted shading.
+A 9-inch Multi Flora urn with exceptional color saturation can bring a condition-specific range more than a similar height example with muted shading.

 The market for Lotton glass is active and transparent: major houses publish hammer prices and condition reports, giving us reliable anchors.